twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**November 17, 2023**
+- Introduce note diligence scoring through a novel matrix factorization algorithm incorporating rater weights.

+**November 13, 2023**
+- Introduce tag-consensus harassment-abuse note scoring to decrease rater helpfulness for raters who have rated notes as Helpful where there is a consensus of harrassemnt or abuse.

 **October 20, 2023**
 - Expand filtering applied to "Incorrect" tags to raise the standard for Helpfulness and reduce risk of potentially incorrect Helpful notes.